‘World’s Sexiest DJ’ Nata Lee Shows Off Cleavage & Curvy Figure In Skintight Ski Outfit

 Social media star Nata Lee, regarded by many as the “World’s Sexiest DJ,” brightened her fans’ Saturday morning after she posted a provocative photo of herself on social media.
 The blond bombshell took to Instagram to share the sexy snap with her 4.4 million followers.

 The Russian model’s picture, which displayed her in front of snow-capped mountains on a wooden deck as she rocked a revealing ski outfit, was snapped by Alexander Mavrin, a professional photographer based in Krasnaya Polyana, Russia.
-Nata was smiling with her teeth in the photo as she used both of her hands to tug on her long blond locks, which were styled in waves, and stared directly in to the camera.
+Nata was smiling widely and staring directly into the camera as she used both of her hands to tug on her long blond locks, which were styled in waves.
 While the 21-year-old stunner’s smile certainly lit up the photo, it was her tantalizing outfit that stole the show as it showed off her killer figure.

-Nata sported a skintight black body suit that featured neon green accents and stripes in the arm area, along her thighs, and down her legs.
-The athletic garment, which looked to be made out of both sheer and stretch materials, featured a plunging neckline that did not leave much to the imagination as it showcased the beauty’s voluptuous figure and exposed a large amount of cleavage.
-The outter part of Nata’s curvy thighs and legs were also visible as the suit was see-through in those areas.
+Nata sported a skintight black bodysuit that featured neon green accents and stripes in the arm area, along her thighs, and down her legs.
+The athletic garment, which looked to be made out of both sheer and stretchy materials, featured a plunging neckline that did not leave much to the imagination.
+Nata’s ensemble showcased the beauty’s voluptuous figure and exposed a good deal of cleavage.
+The outer part of Nata’s curvy thighs and legs were also visible as the suit was see-through in those areas.

-Nata finished the sporty look off with a pair of black gloves that matched her outfit and neon colored ski googles that sat at the top of her head as she posed next to her skis.
+Nata finished off the sporty look with a pair of black gloves that matched her outfit and mirrored ski googles that sat at the top of her head while she posed next to her skis.

 View this post on Instagram